What is it?

 Consider silicone nipple shields

 An option for short-term relief, nipple shields cover the nipple and protect wounds from friction and irritation.
 You should reach out to a lactation consultant for guidance if you’ve reached the point where you need a nipple shield.
+These are available in our Nip SOS bundle.

 When should I be worried?